prabhat-roy/python_app_deployment_EKS_Jenkins/readme_task1.md

 Step 7 : Stop the container after verification is complete using the command docker stop simpletimeservice

+Step 8 : Tag the docker image using the command docker image tag simpletimeservice prabhatrkumaroy/simpletimeservice:v1

+Step 9 : Login to dockerhub a and create a repository.
+For example the name is simpletimeimage

+Step 9 : Push the docker image to dockerhub using the command prabhatrkumaroy/simpletimeservice:v1

-Step 8 : Remove the comtainer to save space using the command docker rmi -f simpletimeservice
+Step 8 : Remove the comtainer to save space using the command docker rmi -f simpletimeservice docker rmi -f prabhatrkumaroy/simpletimeservice:v1